Elango-Sagravia/presidential/outstatic/content/blogs/harris-surges-in-key-states.md

 Recent polls from The New York Times and Siena College show Vice President Kamala Harris leading in crucial battleground states like Michigan, Pennsylvania, and Wisconsin, though her lead is within the margin of error.
 Notably, Harris’s popularity has surged compared to President Joe Biden’s approval ratings before his campaign ended.
 In Pennsylvania, Harris has flipped a -13 net rating to a +2 net rating over the past month, a dramatic 22-point swing from Biden’s ratings.
 This shift suggests a potential reset in the 2024 race, though it remains to be seen if this boost is lasting or merely a temporary uplift following Biden’s exit.

 Meanwhile, former President Donald Trump is set for a virtual discussion with Elon Musk on X, highlighting their fluctuating relationship.
 Musk, who reinstated Trump’s account in November 2022, has recently fully endorsed Trump and created a super PAC to support him.
-Despite earlier tensions, including Musk’s criticism of Trump and his endorsement of Ron DeSantis, their relationship has warmed, with Trump now actively engaging on X as he prepares for this evening’s event with Musk.
+Despite earlier tensions, including Musk’s criticism of Trump and his endorsement of Ron DeSantis, their relationship has warmed.
+Trump is now actively engaging on X as he prepares for this evening’s event with Musk.

 ### Harris Taps Nasrina Bargzie for Muslim and Arab Voter Outreach